esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 **How can fix this is we run into this issue?**
 ✅ Talk to brand designers and other stakeholders and make it clear that the colors will need to be changed.

+The outcome might be:
+- You need another set of colors
+- Designers need to set rules for when certain colors can not be combined.

 #### Mobile Accessibility Issues